ValiquetteVanessa/Valiquette-VanessaVV-QLSC612/README.md

 To have more information concerning the computer requirements, the preprocessing and the analysis, please visit the Command file directory.

-Under the Documents file, you will find plots and results acquired after running the script under the Command file.
+Under the Documents file, you will find results acquired after running the script under the Command file.

 Have fun :)